-But that said, there were a few key things I took away from the conversation that I feel are worth mentioning, as these things were specifically firing my internal alarm bell…
+But that said, there were some key aspects I took away from the conversation that I feel are worth mentioning, as these were specifically firing my internal alarm bell…

 - They tried to sell me on “we’re all engineers here”, which for me isn’t something we should be aspiring to (conversation for another day, but to me it’s an unhealthy attitude).

 - There was a seeming lack of post-mortems and/or blameless culture.
-I was given a response, if you can imagine, that was similar to a confused raised eye brow.
+Their response, if you can imagine it, was like a confused raised eye brow.

-- The concept of teams functioning differently to each other (which is fine), seemed to be confused with inconsistency and lack of direction.
+- They confused the concept of teams functioning differently to each other (which is fine) with inconsistency and lack of direction.

 - Money focused.
-The biggest takeaway by far was that I was asked constantly “What would it take for you to leave BuzzFeed?” †.
+The biggest takeaway by far was they asked constantly “What would it take for you to leave BuzzFeed?” †.

 - No interest in techniques that could help improve their ability to work more efficiently.

-† I realised they cared less about me as a ‘person’, someone the company could build a long term relationship with, and more about me as a ‘number’.
-I was just a resource, an entity they could acquire.
+† I realised they cared less about me as a ‘person’, someone the company could build a long term relationship with, and more about me as a ’number’.
+I was a resource, an entity they could own.

 What was the problem?

-This company is clearly (as they themselves stated) entirely made up of engineers, with the lightest touch of management.
-Through my discussion it became apparent that building new products with new tech was the focus and drive for those working there.
-But in that type of environment, being able to work effectively, efficiently and with good communication (along with making sure you’re working on the right thing and at the right time) is rarely the case in my experience.
+This company is (as they themselves stated) entirely made up of engineers, with the lightest touch of management.
+Through my discussion it became obvious that building new products with new tech was the focus and drive for those working there.
+But in that environment, being able to work effectively, efficiently and with good communication (along with making sure you’re working on the right thing and at the right time) is not usually the case (in my experience).

-For me, I’m at a point in my career where discussions about programming languages or tech stack X just isn’t something I worry about or get giddy about, because most of the time it’s how you solve a problem that’s important.
+For me, I’m at a point in my career where discussions about programming languages or tech stack X isn’t something I worry about too much, or get giddy about, because most of the time it’s how you solve a problem that’s important/interesting.

-Remember, we’re engineers, we can solve a lot of these issues in many different ways.
+Remember, we’re engineers, we can solve these issues in different ways.
 But I personally find the ‘human’ problem is something that is typically much harder to solve and ultimately will cause a lot more detrimental effect on our ability to learn, progress in, and emotionally stay connected to our jobs.

 After my conversation with the Foo company I already had an unsettling feeling about them, but decided that I would do some research on Glassdoor to see if my gut feelings, stemming from the feedback I received, were correlating to other people’s past experiences working at the company. †

-Turns out my gut instincts were reciprocated by others, and by that I mean: engineers either working still (or who used to work) at Foo had voiced concerns that if you want to get paid lots of money to work on software with lots of tech debt, and with management that doesn’t care about improving the situation with how teams collaborate and/or communicate with each other, then company Foo might be the place for you.
+Turns out my gut instincts right.
+Others, and by that I mean: engineers either working still (or who used to work), at Foo had voiced concerns that if you want to get paid lots of money to work on software with lots of tech debt, and with management that doesn’t care about improving the situation with how teams collaborate and/or communicate with each other, then company Foo might be the place for you.

 Now, what I’m about to say, I can say because of privilege (I’m totally aware of that and I try to keep that in check wherever possible)…

-For me, getting paid is important (because ultimately it allows me to look after my family), but in truth there’s a whole world outside of just getting paid which is equally (if not more) important for being happy.
+For me, getting paid is important (because ultimately it allows me to look after my family), but in truth there’s more to life than getting paid which is (if not more) important for being happy.

 What’s important to you?

-If you’re just starting out in your career, or your mid-way through, or you’re 20 years in like me, your priorities, your standards, and your values are going to be different depending on the stage of life you’re at.
+If you’re starting out in your career, or your mid-way through, or you’re 20+ years in like me, then your priorities, your standards, and your values are going to be different depending on the stage of life you’re at.